 Numerous approaches have been developed to handle this challenge, which can be broadly grouped into several categories~\citep{yang2023change}.
 Subpopulation robustness methods ~\citep{sagawadistributionally, duchi2021learning,pmlr-v139-liu21f,yao2022improving,deng2023robust} focus on improving worst-group performance through various techniques such as reweighting, multi-stage training, or specialized loss functions.
 Domain invariant methods~\citep{arjovsky2019invariant,sun2016deep} attempt to learn features that generalize across different domains by aligning feature distributions.
 Data augmentation approaches~\citep{zhang2018mixup} create synthetic training examples to improve generalization.
 Class imbalance methods~\citep{japkowicz2000class, cui2019class, ren2020balanced} address the uneven distribution of samples across classes.
 However, these approaches primarily influence model learning indirectly through sample reweighting or feature alignment, without explicitly constraining how spurious features are encoded within the embedding space.
 Consequently, spurious correlations may persist, limiting robustness under distribution shifts.

 To address this limitation, we propose Spurious Correlation-Aware Embedding Regularization for Worst-Group Robustness (SCER), a novel method that directly regularizes feature representations to prevent reliance on spurious features.
 As illustrated in Figure~\ref{fig1}, SCER operates at the embedding level, imposing explicit constraints that guide the model toward learning more robust features.
-In this study, we provide a new theoretical relationship between worst-group error and the structural properties of representation space under subpopulation shift scenarios, where spurious correlations exist between domain and label.
-We newly observe two key factors that guarantee the worst-group error from our theoretical analysis.
-First, for instance, sharing the same label but differing in domain, we regularize their embeddings to capture essential features for classification.
+In this study, we provide a new theoretical relationship between worst-group error and the structural properties of the representation space under subpopulation shift scenarios, where spurious correlations exist between domain and label.
+We identify two key factors that influence worst-group error through our theoretical analysis.
+First, for the same-label samples across different domains, we regularize their embeddings to align on essential classification features.
 Second, for instances sharing the same domain but with different labels, we introduce additional constraints to reduce the impact of domain-specific spurious cues.
 Through this approach, SCER prevents the model from overfitting to domain-level artifacts, enabling it to learn robust core features more effectively.

 By structuring the model’s representation space, SCER improves worst-group accuracy while maintaining strong overall performance.
-Through extensive experiments on both image and text datasets, we demonstrate that SCER outperforms prior methods in worst-group accuracy.
+Through extensive experiments across image and text datasets, we demonstrate that SCER outperforms prior methods in worst-group accuracy.
 We also provide quantitative and qualitative evidence that embedding-level constraints yield robust feature representations even under spurious domain shifts, confirming the effectiveness of the SCER.